danodz/twitter-clone-school/README.md

 The cat silhouette logo is provided in `assets/logo.svg`

+---

 ## Twitter crash course

 If you're not familiar with Twitter, this section helps describe the app we're building a clone of.

-Twitter is a social network / "micro-blogging" platform.
+Twitter is a social network/"micro-blogging" platform.
 You must be registered to post, but tweets are public and can be seen by non-registered users.
 Every twitter user chooses a username, often called a "handle".
 Conventionally, the handle is prefixed with an "@" symbol (eg. `@misswhatever`).

 A "tweet" is a post, limited to 280 characters.
-Tweets can include media like photos or videos (though our clone will have limited media support).
+Tweets can include media like photos or videos.
+Our clone will have limited media support.

 Every profile as a "feed".
 A feed is a series of tweets.
 A user's profile feed shows all of the tweets they've posted, plus all of the tweets they've shared.